-31.28.
-The Environmental Protection Officer, Community Forester or an Environmental Control Technician, Bylaw Enforcement Officer, Building Inspector, Engineering Design Coordinator, Engineering Administration Technician, Construction Inspector or Field Arborist may at any reasonable time or times enter upon any property for the purposes of inspection to determine compliance with the provisions of this Bylaw or a tree permit issued pursuant to this Bylaw, and may serve on a person who has not complied with the provisions of this Bylaw or a tree permit an Order to Comply with such provisions, requiring the person to remedy the non-compliance within 14 days or by such other date as is deemed reasonable in the circumstances by the Director of Planning, Permits and Bylaws or his or her delegate, and may charge the fees set forth in Schedule Y of the Fees and Charges Bylaw in connection with such inspection(s).
+28. The Environmental Protection Officer, Community Forester or an Environmental Control Technician, Bylaw Enforcement Officer, Building Inspector, Engineering Design Coordinator, Engineering Administration Technician, Construction Inspector or Field Arborist may at any reasonable time or times enter upon any property for the purposes of inspection to determine compliance with the provisions of this Bylaw or a tree permit issued pursuant to this Bylaw, and may serve on a person who has not complied with the provisions of this Bylaw or a tree permit an Order to Comply with such provisions, requiring the person to remedy the non-compliance within 14 days or by such other date as is deemed reasonable in the circumstances by the General Manager, Planning, Properties & Permits or his or her delegate, and may charge the fees set forth in Schedule B of the Fees and Charges Bylaw in connection with such inspection(s).